opensearch-project/project-website/_posts/2026-01-26-introduce-context-management.md

 This is just the beginning.
 The hook-based architecture provides a foundation for even more sophisticated context optimization strategies in the future.

 Want to contribute?
 The system is designed for extensibility:
-• **Build custom context managers** for specialized use cases (domain-specific summarization, semantic clustering, etc.)
+• **Build custom context managers** for specialized use cases (domain-specific summarization, semantic clustering)
 • **Add new execution hooks** at different points in the agent lifecycle
 • **Implement advanced activation rules** with machine learning-based triggers
 • **Create context managers** that integrate with external knowledge bases or vector stores